OrchardCMSIndia/Orchard-1.9-Course/course syllabus.md

 - Creating a Page
 - Adding a Blog to Your Site
 - Saving, Scheduling and Publishing Drafts
-- Page Layers : Creating layers to manage widgets(Old School)
+- Page Layers : Creating layers to manage widgets(Optional: use Layout)
 - Managing Zones & Placing Widgets
 - Indexable and Draftable Widgets
 - Types of Widgets